We know there are so many pieces to the puzzle. It's overwhelming.

 Financial advisers are always welcome at MoneyBee.
 We value your expertise and appreciate your knowledge and experience, and our community does, too.
 We offer additional (paid) services to financial advisers to enhance your client work.

-This case study illustrates what information you will need to enter and what your results will look like at the end.
+This case study illustrates what information you will need to enter and what your results will look like.

 John and Jill own their home and have a few years left on their mortgage.